Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Network Analysis/OfflineRouting/readme.md

 ## How to use the sample

 Tap near a road to add a stop to the route.
 A number graphic will show its order in the route.
 After adding at least 2 stops, a route will display.
 Choose "Fastest" or "Shortest" to control how the route is optimized.
 The green box marks the boundary of the routable area provided by the offline data.
+This sample limits routes to 5 stops for performance reasons.

 ## How it works